codexsw/solidity-101/exercises/02-hello-world/README.md

 Let's break down the code above:

 - The first line is a special comment that tells the compiler which version of the Solidity compiler this code was written for.
-We will learn more about this in the next lesson.

 - The `contract` keyword is used to define a new contract.
 A contract is a collection of functions and data (its state) that resides at a specific address on the Ethereum blockchain.